sejungkwak/connect-4/README.md

 - Sound delay in Safari

   - Error: The disc drop sound was delayed or wasn't played in Safari when multiple discs were placed in a short time.
-  - Reason: I was not able to spot the exact reason for the issue, but this seems something to do with _Apple_ disabling automatic sound playing.
+  - Reason: I was not able to spot the exact reason for the issue, but this seems to be something to do with _Apple_ disabling automatic sound playing.
   - Fix: I moved the code that calls the `Audio()` constructor inside the function that plays the sound.
 However, this change caused a freeze issue on iOS.
 Please refer to the next bug fix for more details.
   - [View commit details](https://github.com/sejungkwak/connect-4/commit/82caddcc05e56dec61f56d117416b68d31877b19)